buildbeaver/buildbeaver.github.io/docs/getting-started-go/run-the-go-build.md

           ${GOBIN}/builder
 ```

-This Job uses a script file at `build/go-env.sh` to set up Go path variables so that the local Go cache will be
+**Optional**: This Job uses a script file at `build/go-env.sh` to set up Go path variables so that the local Go
-preserved between builds.
-This isn't strictly needed, but speeds up the running the Go build program, so create
+cache will be preserved between builds.
+This isn't strictly needed, and the build will still run if this script is
+missing, but it speeds up compiling and running the Go Build Controller program.
+To set up the script, create
-the file and paste in the following content:
+the file at `build/go-env.sh` and paste in the following content:

 ```bash
 #!/bin/bash